Nez21/NovelTL/src/main/nodes/synthesis-editor.prompt.md

 - **CRITICAL:** You MUST preserve all paragraph IDs from the Draft Text.
 - **CRITICAL:** Maintain the exact same paragraph structure and order as the Draft Text.
 - Output the complete revised text with all paragraph IDs intact.

+## Output Format

+**CRITICAL:** Output ONLY the revised text with paragraph IDs.
+Do NOT include:
+- Explanations or commentary
+- Metadata or JSON structures
+- Notes or annotations
+- Rationale for changes
+- Any text outside the actual revised translation

+Your response must be the pure revised text, starting with `[P#]` tags and containing nothing else.